dwightjack/yuzu/docs/packages/yuzu/README.md

 !> **Note:** setting a property's initial state is the only way to allow subsequent updates to it.

 To update the state use the `setState` method.
-The first argument is an object with the part of the state you wan to update:
+The first argument is an object with the part of the state you want to update:

 ```js
 this.setState({ count: 1 });
 ```

-If you want to compute a new state values from the previous ones, pass a function instead of an object:
+If you want to compute a new state value from the previous one, pass a function instead of an object:

 ```js
 this.setState((prevState) => ({ count: prevState.count + 1 }));
 ```

-If you need to completely replace the current component's state use `replaceState`:
+If you need to completely replace the current state use `replaceState`:

 ```js
 class Counter extends Component {